OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 }
 ```

-This gateway can operate in Active or Passive Mode.
-In both cases the destination account of a message, aka the receiver, must implement a `receiveMessage` function.
+In both modes, the destination account of a message, aka the receiver, MUST implement a `receiveMessage` function.
+The use of this function depends on the mode of the gateway as described in the following sections.

 ```solidity
 interface IGatewayReceiver {